 The other thing about the Hydrophobia is that it’s quite bulky.
 It works a treat at a sporting event where you can stroll up with your roller bag to the press room and keep all your gear to hand, but for more remote wildlife work, it becomes a bit trickier.
 The packed size of the cover is large enough that it’s often a pain in the ass to find a space for it in your camera bag.
 You can’t just carry it around all the time on the off-chance that it’ll rain, it’s just not practical.
 This means you’re forever saying to yourself “shall I take the cover or not?
 Is it supposed to rain today?”.
 Inevitably, you eventually make the wrong decision.

-So I’ve been on the lookout for other options for a while and I thought I’d check out the LensCoat RainCoat Pro 2 when it came out at the end of last year.
+So I’ve been on the lookout for other options and I thought I’d check out the LensCoat RainCoat Pro 2 when it first came out.
 The biggest selling point that they make a big deal about is the open back design that gives you easy access to the camera and doesn’t require a dedicated eye-pice.
-I definitely liked the sound of that!

 LensCoat actually have a rather bewildering array of different rain covers and I’m not entirely sure I could tell you the different between them all.
 In terms of the RainCoat 2, there is a Pro and a Standard size.
 The Pro will fit from a 300mm f/2.8 up to an 800mm f/5.6, where the Standard is designed for 70-200 f/2.8 and smaller.
 The “2” version of the RainCoat has two arm holes in the cover.
 One on the left of the lens and one on the right of the camera body.
 The regular RainCoat only has the right-hand arm hole and they do still sell both versions so chose carefully if you are making a purchase!